Striving to incorporate more eco-friendly habits into your daily life? You’ve come to the right place, and like many good habits, they begin at home.

 5. Creative water solutions

-“We’re really starting to see the effects of drought and being connected to a main water supply means we [in non-regional areas] are really disconnected from what is happening.”
+“We’re really starting to see the effects of drought and being connected to the main water supply means we [in non-regional areas] are really disconnected from what is happening.”

 Doing your bit to conserve water is also important, and it can be as simple as washing your car on your lawn or adding a bucket to your shower to capture excess water that could be used to water your garden.